negulescu42/information-as-alignment/README.md

 this repository accompanies:

-**information as structural alignment: a dynamical theory of continual learning**
+**Information as Structural Alignment: a Dynamical Theory of Continual Learning**
-radu negulescu
+Radu Negulescu
-the informational buildup foundation
+The Informational Buildup Foundation
 april 2026

 ## LICENSE